 In situations where loop geometry forces loops to be located in close proximity to one another, it may be necessary to select different frequencies for each loop to avoid loop interference, commonly known as crosstalk.
-DIP switches 1 and 2 can be used to configure the detector to operate at one of four frequencies corresponding to Low, Medium / Low, Medium / High, and High as shown in the table below.
+DIP switches 1 and 2 can be used to configure the detector to operate at one of four frequencies corresponding to Low, Medium / Low, Medium / High, and High as shown in the table on the next page.